 - Grow a major gift program including identification, cultivation and solicitation of major donors.

-- Build the planned giving program with a focus on deferred gifts such as bequest expectancies and gift annuities.
+- Build the planned giving program with a focus on legacy gifts such as bequest expectancies, gift annuities and charitable remainder trusts.

 - Direct the annual fund program, including mailings and annual fund drives.

 - Direct special fund raising initiatives and capital campaigns.

 - Oversee prospect research, the fundraising database and tracking systems.

 - Maintains a gift acknowledgement and donor recognition program.